 1998 British playwright Jonathan Harvey sees the American premiere of his potent drama, Beautiful Thing, at Chicago's Famous Door Theatre.
 The play, which first saw the stage at London's Bush Theatre, will go on to run at Off Broadway's Cherry Lane Theatre for 13 previews and 152 performances.

+1998 Former Chicago improv rivals Elaine May and Alan Arkin star in Power Plays, a trio of one-act plays (with two works by May and one by Arkin) which previews today at Off-Broadway's Promenade Theatre.
+Two years later, Arkin would direct May's Taller Than a Dwarf on Broadway.
 2001 The inaugural National Broadway Theatre Awards, a new brace of theatre prizes honoring national touring productions across the United States, went to Ragtime (Best Musical), Dame Edna (Best Play), Barry Humphries (Best Actor in a Play), and Louise Pitre (Best Actress in a Musical), among others.

 2011 A revival of Stephen Sondheim and James Goldman's Follies, featuring some of the biggest talents on both sides of the Atlantic, opens at the John F. Kennedy Center for the Performing Arts.
 The starry company is headed by Bernadette Peters as Sally Durant Plummer, Jan Maxwell as Phyllis Rogers Stone, Danny Burstein as Buddy Plummer, Ron Raines as Benjamin Stone and Elaine Paige as Carlotta Campion.
 The production will transfer to Broadway less than three months later.